A shape-based heuristic for the detection of urban block artifacts in street networks

 \section{Introduction}

-Cities have been the object of scientific inquiry for thousands of years \cite{vitruvius_vitruvius_1999}, particularly for their growth dynamics, population development, and spatial structure.
-Within the last 50 years, powered by the emergence of Big Data and computational power, data-driven approaches to the study of cities have gained unprecedented importance.
-For studies on city structure and place connectivity, urban street network data has proven to be a particularly useful point of departure.
+Cities have been the object of human inquiry for thousands of years \cite{vitruvius_vitruvius_1999} and for a wide range of scientific fields, such as growth dynamics, population development, and spatial structure.
+Within the last 50 years, powered by the emergence of Big Data and computational power, data-driven approaches to the study of cities have gained unprecedented importance \cite{arcaute_recent_2022}.
+For studies concerned with aspects of urban form, such as city structure \cite{el_gouj_urban_2022}, place connectivity \cite{domingo_graph-based_2019}, accessibility \cite{rhoads_inclusive_2023}, resilience of the built environment \cite{sharifi_resilient_2019}, and liveability \cite{wang_re-examining_2022}, street network data has proven to be a particularly useful point of departure.
 Street networks are line-based abstractions of the street space, containing information on the connections between intersections and street segments.
 They are popular objects of urban analyses due to their explanatory power, direct relationship to an extensive field of graph theory, and simplicity (digitizing a street network is much easier than digitizing buildings).
 The feasibility of studies that take street networks as a point of departure has greatly increased with open source geospatial data becoming available on platforms like OpenStreetMap (OSM) \cite{openstreetmap_contributors_openstreetmap_2023}, allowing a wide range of applications \cite{arcaute_recent_2022}, from transportation network design \cite{farahani_review_2013}, assessment of urban sprawl \cite{barrington-leigh_global_2020} or evolution and distribution of street patterns \cite{boeing_multi-scale_2018, boeing_off_2021} to the classification of urban form \cite{araldi_street_2019,fleischmann_methodological_2021}.